City Council - Ward 3

 Q:If you answered "Yes" to the above question, how will you protect communities?

 A:I will look for measurable, viable ways for Loveland to minimize its impact on climate change.
 Most municipal vehicles, for example, drive short distances.
 The Council needs to empower transition to hybrid or zero-emission (ZEV) vehicles.
-As Ward III's Councilwoman, I will work to achieve carbon-neutrality through these types of initiatives and remain in lockstep with state's progressive, foward-focus on climate change.
+As Ward III's Councilwoman, I will work to achieve carbon-neutrality through these types of initiatives and remain in lockstep with state's progressive, forward-focus on climate change.
 I also am an advocate for community engagement strategies that "lean green," as many voters already know.
 Loveland's thought leaders - not just its elected officials - need to unite our generations around a goal of preserving the future through innovation.

 Q:Do you support state Senate Bill 19-181 which grants local governments authority over oil & gas operations within their jurisdiction?